Vestas Wind Systems A/S – Annual report – 31 December 2020

 Transaction price allocated to the remaining sales contracts (Order backlog) The following table includes revenue expected to be recognised in the future related to performance obligations that are unfulfilled (or partially unfulfilled) at the end of the financial year.

-All consideration from contracts with customers is included in the amounts presented above.
+All considerations from contracts with customers are included in the amounts presented above.

 Furthermore, it should be emphasised that the order backlog is forward-looking in nature and a subset of Vestas’ potential future revenue.

 2.3 Contract balances

 Vestas accounting policies

 Contract assets/liabilities comprise agreements to deliver wind power plants based on non-standard solutions (supply-and-installation projects over time) and wind power plants with a high degree of customisation (turnkey projects), as well as service and maintenances agreements.
 Contract liabilities also comprise prepayments from customers for supply-only and supply-and-installation projects ordered but not yet delivered.

 Vestas receives payments from customers based on a billing schedule, as established in the contracts and generally represents Vestas’ engagements.
 Contract assets relates to Vestas’ conditional right to consideration for Vestas’ completed performance under the contract.
 Accounts receivable are recognised when the right to consideration becomes unconditional.
 Contract liability relates to payments received in advance of performance under the contract.
 Contract liabilities are recognised as revenue as (or when) Vestas performs under the contract.

 Contract assets/liabilities are measured at the selling price of the work performed based on the stage of completion less progress billing and expected losses.

 The stage of completion is measured as the proportion at the costs on the contract incurred relatively to the estimated total costs on the contract.
 Where it is probable that total costs will exceed total revenues from a contract, the expected loss is recognised immediately as a cost and a provision.

 The value of self-constructed components is recognised as contract assets/liabilities upon installation of the components to the specific wind power plant’s construction site.